 Federal Association of the Digital Economy

 The Bundesverband Digitale Wirtschaft (BVDW) represents the interests of companies in the field of interactive marketing, digital content and interactive added value.
 The BVDW has an interdisciplinary foundation and a holistic overview of the issues facing the digital economy.
-It has taken on the task of highlighting the efficiency and benefits of digital media, thus promoting its deployment in the economy, in society and in government.
-BVDW is engaged in continuous dialogue with politicians, the media and other interest groups, and supports the dynamic development of the sector in a results-oriented, practical and effective way.
+It highlights the efficiency and benefits of digital media, and promotes its deployment in the economy, in society and in government.
+BVDW is engaged in dialogue with politicians, the media and other interest groups, and supports the development of the sector in a results-oriented, practical and effective way.

 Tel: +49 211 600 456 0